-The new Vivo Y95 is out in Pakistan and comes as yet another affordable option for the smartphone users to checkout.
-The phone is priced at Rs.
-34,999 and packs a whole ton of features.
+The new Vivo Y95 is out in Pakistan and comes as yet another affordable option for smartphone users to check out.
+The phone is priced at PKR 34,999 at the time of launch and packs a whole ton of features.

 Vivo Y95 is the first phone to come with Snapdragon 439.
 Other than that, the Y95 has dual cameras on the back and shows off a gradient design that comes in Starry Black and Aurora Red.

 Let’s dive into the real-life review of the smartphone to give you a better idea of how it will perform for you.